ontolex/frequency-attestation-corpus-information/index.md

 **URI:** [http://www.w3.org/ns/lemon/frac#Attestation](http://www.w3.org/ns/lemon/frac#Attestation)

 An **Attestation** is a `frac:Observation` that represents one exact or normalized quotation or excerpt from a source document that illustrates a particular form, sense, lexeme or features such as spelling variation, morphology, syntax, collocation, register.
-An attestation SHOULD have an `rdf:value`, it CAN have a `frac:gloss`, and it SHOULD have a `frac:observedIn` or `frac:locus` object to identify the source of this material.
 For an attestation, `rdf:value` represents the text of a quotation as represented in the original source.
-If that needs to be distinguished or is different from the way how it is represented in the dictionary, FrAC users should use `frac:gloss` for the latter purpose.

 <div class="description">